d1c0n/silencewarp/README.md

 [![PyPI version](https://badge.fury.io/py/silencewarp.svg)](https://badge.fury.io/py/silencewarp)

 **silencewarp** is a Python package that utilizes FFmpeg to automatically speed up silent portions of video files.
-This can be useful for reducing video length and improving viewer engagement by removing unnecessary pauses.
+This can be useful for reducing video length and improving viewer engagement by renmoving unnecessary pauses but still allowing viewers to follow what's happening by avoiding abrupt cuts.

 ## Features